neilalexander/vyatta-cjdns/README.md

 ### Configuration

+All configuration is entered through the CLI. `set` commands, as listed below, will add new configuration and the cjdroute configuration file will be updated automatically.
+To remove configuration, for instance to remove a peering, authorised password or IP tunnel setting, replace the `set` keyword with `delete`.

+cjdroute is restarted automatically after a configuration change is made.

 #### Peerings

 To establish a peering is straight-forward; replace `bind-address a.b.c.d:e` with the address you want cjdroute to listen on in `ip:port` format and replace `peers a.b.c.d:e` with the `ip:port` address of your peer: